Bratislava, Slovakia – A new Slovak film, The Auschwitz Report, has been released and will be playing in cinemas across Europe this summer.

 Co-founded by authors Zuzana Palovic and Gabriela Bereghazyova, Global Slovakia is a Bratislava-based not-for-profit organization that seeks to promote Slovakia on the global stage and foster a constructive discussion about the country’s past history, current events and future perspectives.
 You can also follow them on Facebook!

-Don’t forget to support our Super Slovaks – Book Campaign!
+Don’t forget to support the Super Slovaks – Book Campaign!